 Step 1) Take stock of your finances and decide on an amount you think you can manage to set aside each week.

-Step 2) Open a savings account using our handy savings account comparison tool.
+Step 2) Open a savings account using the handy savings account comparison tool below.

 Step 3) Set up automatic weekly payments from your chequing account to your new savings account.
 Did you know that saving just $25/week will allow you to save $1,300 over one year? $100/week will allow you to save $5,400 over one year!
 At just $100/week and a tiny 1% interest rate, you'll have saved over $100,000 in less than 20 years!
 (You should be earning higher interest — 1% is worst case!)